TensorGreed/image-denoising-onnx-openvino/README.md

 - Add backward if you plan to train with learnable noise or need autograd through the op.

 ## Notes for OAK-D
 - OAK-D cannot run HIP; keep the noise op in training only.
-Exported ONNX/IR should be static input shape (B×3×112×112).
+Exported ONNX/IR should be static input shape (B×3×H×W), default 96×96 here.
 - Steps to run on OAK-D:
-  1) Export blob: `python export_to_openvino.py --ckpt ./outputs_face/best.pt --output-dir ./exported --export-blob --blob-shaves 6 --openvino-version 2022.1.0`
+  1) Export blob: `python export_to_openvino.py --ckpt ./outputs_face/best.pt --output-dir ./exported --image-size 96 --export-blob --blob-shaves 6 --openvino-version 2022.1.0`
-  2) In your DepthAI script, load the blob: `nn.setBlobPath("exported/oakd/face_denoiser.blob")` and feed `3x112x112` RGB inputs.
+  2) In your DepthAI script, load the blob: `nn.setBlobPath("exported/oakd/face_denoiser.blob")` and feed `3x96x96` RGB inputs.
-  3) Keep preprocessing consistent with training (resize to 112x112, normalize to [0,1]).
+  3) Keep preprocessing consistent with training (resize to 96x96, normalize to [0,1]).
 - Match `--openvino-version` to your DepthAI firmware; regenerate the blob if versions differ.

-## Simple OAK-D UI (capture → label → identify)
+## Simple OAK-D UI (capture -> label -> identify)
 - File: `oakd_face_label_app.py`
 - What it does: captures RGB frames from OAK-D, lets you label images (e.g., “John Doe”), and identifies a query image by comparing FaceNet embeddings to labeled gallery.
 - Install extras: